indrajeetmallick/Indrajeet_Protofolio/README.md

 Supervisor: Frau Sonja Göttel

-**Project**: Evaluation of the Tourism Prospects Among Youth Travellers in the STRING-Partnership Network.
+**Project:** Evaluation of the Tourism Prospects Among Youth Travellers in the STRING-Partnership Network.

 - Conducted data collection, analysis, and strategic insights presentation, culminating in a comprehensive report with targeted strategies to attract youth tourists within the STRING-region, particularly Schleswig-Holstein, Germany.